 If it’s preventing disengagement and keeping prospects in the sales cycle longer, you can tell it’s working.

 The gist of this post is that you need to start thinking beyond traffic.
-Traffic is not the end goal, it’s a step towards conversions.
-Traffic will not do much if your website doesn’t have content which can convert visitors into leads and buyers.
+Traffic is not the end goal.
+Rather, it’s just a step towards conversions.
+Traffic will not do much if your website doesn’t have bottom of the funnel content which can convert visitors into leads and buyers.

-Did I miss anything?
-Did you try auditing your content?
+Did we miss anything?
+Did you try these bottom funnel content types?
 Do you have any questions or comments?
 Share your thoughts below in the comments section.